Wyoming: Population

-The United States Census Bureau estimated the population of Wyoming was 578,759 in 2019; in 2020, it had a 2020 census population of 576,851.
+The 2020 United States census counted 576,851 people living in Wyoming.
 The center of population of Wyoming is in Natrona County.
+Sparsely populated, Wyoming is the least populous state of the United States.
+Wyoming has the second-lowest population density in the country (behind Alaska) and is the sparsest-populated of the 48 contiguous states.
+It is one of only two states with a population smaller than that of the nation's capital; the only other state with this distinction is Vermont.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 648 homeless people in Wyoming.

-In 2014, the United States Census Bureau estimated the population's racial composition was 92.7% white (82.9% non-Hispanic white), 2.7% American Indian and Alaska Native, 1.6% Black or African American, 1.0% Asian American, and 0.1% Native Hawaiian or Pacific Islander.
+According to the 2020 census, the population's racial composition was 84.7% white (81.4% non-Hispanic white), 2.4% American Indian and Alaska Native, 0.9% Black or African American, 0.9% Asian American, and 0.1% Native Hawaiian or Pacific Islander, 3.5% from some other race, and 7.5% from two or more races.
 As of 2011, 24.9% of Wyoming's population younger than age 1 were minorities.
 According to data from the American Community Survey, as of 2018, Wyoming was the only U.S. state where African Americans earn a higher median income than white workers.

-According to the 2010 census, the racial composition of the population was 90.7% white, 0.8% black or African American, 2.4% American Indian and Alaska Native, 0.8% Asian American, 0.1% Native Hawaiian and other Pacific Islander, 2.2% from two or more races, and 3.0% from some other race.
-Ethnically, 8.9% of the total population was of Hispanic or Latino origin (they may be of any race) and 91.1% Non-Hispanic, with non-Hispanic whites constituting the largest non-Hispanic group at 85.9%.

 As of 2015, Wyoming had an estimated population of 586,107, which was an increase of 1,954, or 0.29%, from the prior year and an increase of 22,481, or 3.99%, since the 2010 census.
 This includes a natural increase since the last census of 12,165 (33,704 births minus 21,539 deaths) and an increase from net migration of 4,035 into the state.
 Immigration resulted in a net increase of 2,264 and migration within the country produced a net increase of 1,771.
 In 2004, the foreign-born population was 11,000 (2.2%).
 In 2005, total births in Wyoming were 7,231 (birth rate of 14.04 per thousand).

-Sparsely populated, Wyoming is the least populous state of the United States.
-Wyoming has the second-lowest population density in the country (behind Alaska) and is the sparsest-populated of the 48 contiguous states.
-It is one of only two states (Vermont) with a population smaller than that of the nation's capital.
+Wyoming experienced its first population decline since 1990, with a decrease of just over 1,000 people (0.2 percent) from July 2015 to July 2016.
+This decline was attributed to the downturn in the state's mineral extraction industry, particularly the oil and gas sector, which led to the loss of thousands of jobs.
+However, state economist Jim Robinson noted signs of economic stabilization.
+Job losses in the oil and gas industry appeared to have leveled off, and there was a slight increase in drilling activity in recent months.
+While the state's economy showed little growth, it was considered to have reached a more stable condition as of late 2016.

-According to the 2000 census, the largest ancestry groups in Wyoming were: German (26.0%), English (16.0%), Irish (13.3%), Norwegian (4.3%), and Swedish (3.5%).
+According to the 2000 census, the largest ancestry groups in Wyoming were: German (25.9%), English (15.9%), Irish (13.3%), and American Indian (4.7%).
+An additional 6.4% responded with "American" as their ancestry.

+In 2018, the top countries of origin for Wyoming's immigrants were Mexico, China, Germany, England and Canada.